Naif Hazazi (footballer, born 1988): Style of play

-Hazazi's skills emerged at a young age and agree with major players skills.
-Hazazi has been compared to Chelsea striker Didier Drogba, has also been referred to as a classic centre forward, owing to his excellent heading ability, and his spirit.
-He is the symbol of the header throws, Dangerous in the air as his head more dangerous than his leg.
-He is very spirited footballer and also have a determination, have a good character.
-He always looking for the yellow card for the excite the fans after the goal.
-He has a special celebration is performed after the goal.
-He received a red card from the most famous accidents as he oppressed.
-It was one of the most famous ten cases the expulsion of the football history in Saudi Arabia.
+Hazazi showed interest and skill in football at a young age.
+Hazazi has been compared to Chelsea striker Didier Drogba, has also been referred to as a classic centre forward, owing to his excellent heading ability and his spirit.
+He is known for his header throws.
+He is perceived to be a very spirited footballer.
+He has a special celebration which performs after a goal.

 Outside football

 Hazazi was awarded Al-Riyadia's the most popular footballer.
 He signed a four-year deal with Nike in Dubai to appear in the first advertisement for Nike in the Middle East.
 Nike selected Hazazi based on his achievements with club and his country despite his young age.
 He has also signed other sponsorships with Soccertown and Red Bull on 31 May 2012.

 He is known for his charitable work and became Arab Childhood Ambassador.
 He and the club owners visited the Abdulateef Jamil Hospital, making a tour of various hospital alongside Osama Al-Muwallad.

 He also participated in a documentary film at King Abdulaziz University in Jeddah, about the dangers of smoking.

 In October 2012, he got engaged to Yemeni-Emarati singer Balqees Ahmed Fathi.